KevSr/MoG_and_GAN/README.md

     Summary of results from GAN, including MSE results.
     * Result of 1D GAN for MoG.pptx
     Final summary of results from GAN, including T-SNE results.
+* **KMMS**
+Folder containing paper (in .pdf and .pptx) that has been presented in 2020 Summer Conference of Korean Multimedia Society.

 ## References